Havenfire/334_amazon_final_project/README.md

 Predictive model on Amazon products from September 2023.

-Neural Net predicts item similarity
+K-means / vectorization predicts item similarity

 Linear Regression Predicts star ratings for each product